Bylaws/Policy and Procedures Committee

 - Ideally, nominees should provide for a Leadership Team that is representative of different geographic regions, and State Implementing Agency types (Land-Grant University, Public Health Agency, Non-Profit Organization, Tribal Organization, etc.)

 - The slate of qualified candidates will be presented at the ASNNA Business Meeting during the Annual Conference.
-ASNNA membership will elect at-large members to fill all vacant positions.
-In the event that an in-person vote cannot be held at the ASNNA Business meeting, the vote may be held at any annual meeting, conference call, or special meeting.
+ASNNA membership will hold an election to fill all vacant positions on Leadership Team.
+In the event that an in-person vote cannot be held at the ASNNA Business meeting, the vote may be held at any annual, membership, or special meeting.
 Votes may be cast in person or on-line, as appropriate for the selected venue.

-- All Leadership Team members shall serve a term of two years to ensure continuity.
+- All elected Leadership Team members shall serve a term of two years to ensure continuity.
 The junior co-chair, as determined by Leadership Team, shall serve a term of three years.
-The term of office shall begin the first day of the month following the vote by membership.
+The term of office shall begin the first day of the month following the Leadership Team election.

 - There is no term limit for serving as a member of the Leadership Team, however, members may not serve consecutive terms unless as detailed in organization policy.

-- The election of the junior co-chair will be conducted by the newly elected Leadership Team members at their first meeting following the Business Meeting.
+- The election of the junior co-chair will be conducted by the Leadership Team members at their first meeting following the Business Meeting.
 The previous junior co-chair will then automatically become the senior co-chair.
-The immediate past co-chair shall serve as an ex-officio member of the Leadership Team.
+The immediate past co-chair shall serve a third year on the Leadership Team.

 - Ideally, co-chairs shall be representative of different geographic regions, and implementing agency types (Land-Grant University, Public Health Agency, Non-Profit Organization, Tribal Organization, etc.)

-- Standing Committees are as follows: Evaluation, Advocacy, Social Marketing, Bylaws & Policy, and Finance.
+- Standing Committees are as follows: Advocacy, Bylaws & Policy, Conference, Evaluation, Finance, and Race, Health, and Social Equity.

 - Standing Committees will be co-chaired by members elected by the committee.